No obligations & no credit card required

 3) Make Sure the Coaches Have the Same Agenda as You: Safety First

 If the coach’s attitude is “no pain, no gain,” the chance of your son getting injured increases exponentially.
-Playing through the pain at any age especially a young child’s is good to a certain extent.
+Playing through the pain at any age, especially a young child’s, is good to a certain extent.

-4) Do the Coaches Know What They are Talking About?
+4) Do the Coaches Know What They Are Talking About?

 5) Winning and safety

-6) Pick on Someone Your Own Size
+6) Pick on Someone Your Size

 7) Don’t forget about the field